graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/keras_tf2.rst

   When using data-parallelism, the ``steps_per_execution`` value the model was compiled with must be an integer multiple of ``gradient_accumulation_steps_per_replica`` multiplied by the number of replicas in the model.
-Data parallelism is discussed in the :any:`keras-data-parallelism` section below.
+Data parallelism is discussed in :numref:`automatic-data-parallelism`.

 .. note::